Scalar perturbation and density contrast evolution in $f(Q,C)$ gravity: Introduction

 Of late, researchers attempted to consider the geometric trinity- Curvature, Torsion and Non-metricity characterisitics of a spacetime into account while investigating gravitational interaction.
 Metric and symmetric teleparallel theories of gravity were introduced, and in the respective arena, the modified $f(T)$ ($T$ the torsion) and $f(Q)$ ($Q$ the non-metricity scalar) theories of gravity (for a brief review see \cite{cai2016,bahamonde2023,heisenberg2024}).
 Originally, these theories were introduced to understand recent accelerated cosmic expansion \cite{myrzakulov2011,solanki2021,koussour2022,narawade2023,goswami2023,subramaniam2023,subramaniam2023a,avik2023aa}, to explore Hubble tensions \cite{nunes2018} etc, and most part of the literature is focused on the evolution of the background spacetime.
 At background level, these two theories produce the same set of equations of motion when vanishing affine connection is used in the formulation.
 However, the perturbation equations are significantly different.
 Furthermore, a specific model of the $f(Q)$ gravity e.g. $f(Q)=Q+\beta\sqrt{-Q}$ is indistinguishable from $\Lambda$CDM model at the background spacetime, but notably different in the perturbative level \cite{frusciante2021}.
 The matter power spectrum and lensing effect on CMB angular power spectrum were suppressed and further enhanced integrated Sach-Wolfe tail of CMB temperature anisotropies.
 For further reading on cosmological perturbation in the modified gravity theories, please see \cite{chen2011,zheng2011,jimenez2020,atayde2021,anagnostopoulos2021,frusciante2021,albuquerque2022} and the references therein.
+It is worth pointing out that $f(Q)$ gravity bears some type of ghost instability in the sense that the scalar mode appears with a negative kinetic energy \cite{hu2022, tomonari2024}.
+Nevertheless, the `teleparallel theories of gravity' are not entirely doomed by this discovery.
+First of all, this is not fitting to rely solely on linear perturbation.
+One must calculate higher-order perturbations prior to drawing a definitive conclusion, which is, of course, exceedingly challenging \cite{saha2025}.
+Very recently, works were published to contact ghost-free models.
+For example, the connections incorporated by different couplings of matter field may survive from such inconsistencies \cite{ambrosio2023,heisenberg2024, heisenberg2024b, bello2024}.
+Subsequently, it is demonstrated in metric teleparallel counterpart that the issue of the ghost may be mitigated by incorporating a non-minimally connected scalar field, even at the linear perturbation level \cite{hu2024}.
+Besides, it has been shown that the ghost scalar field resided in $f(Q)$ gravity can be removed by some constraint, since, it does not propagate, thus the $f(Q)$ theory is healthy and free from such ghost \cite{hu2023}.\\